Munchmuseet/collection-metadata-api/README.md

 # Introduction
-REST API for the Munch Museum.
-The API contains drawings and sketches by Edward Munch.
+REST API for collection metadata from Munchmuseet.
+The API is part of [eMuseum](https://www.gallerysystems.com/solutions/online-collections/) and is developed by [Gallery Systems](https://www.gallerysystems.com).

 The API is also documented with [Postman](https://documenter.getpostman.com/view/2789837/S1TYUbGW).